Quibi: What is it? And why did it fail?

 After it launched without any support to watch Quibi's programming on televisions, the company scrambled as users complained about not being able to watch its shows on the biggest screen in the house.
 It also launched without simple, easy ways to share or meme its shows on social media, stunting virality and word of mouth (Golden Arm excluded.)

-Quibi also ramped up in the middle of a wave of new streaming services, as tech and media giants all rush to be the one shaping the future of video.
+Quibi also ramped up in the middle of a wave of new streaming services, as tech and media giants all rush to shape the future of video.
 That means Quibi was competing for your subscription dollars against heavy-duty upstarts like Disney Plus, Apple TV Plus, Peacock and HBO Max, as well as established players like Netflix.
-This intensifying competiton coincided with record unemployment, forcing families everywhere to re-evaluate how many services they pay for -- and which ones to cut.
+This intensifying competition coincided with record unemployment, forcing families everywhere to re-evaluate how many services they pay for -- and which ones to leave out.

 Still, Quibi believed its unconventional strategy -- very expensive, star-packed programming released in 10-minute-or-less episodes that you can watch only on mobile devices like your phone -- would hit a sweet spot.
 It had the backing of all the major Hollywood studios and a seemingly endless litany of film, TV, music and sports stars making shows.
 It's also brought T-Mobile on board to offer free subscriptions to some wireless customers.